Unusual Options Activity Insight: SPDR S&P 500 | Benzinga

 Unusual Options Activity Insight: SPDR S&P 500

-SPDR S&P 500 (NYSE:SPY) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $439.02 following the option alert.
+SPDR S&P 500 (NYSE:SPY) shares experienced unusual options activity on Thursday.
+The stock price moved up to $440.69 following the option alert.

 - Sentiment: BULLISH